Complaints and Disputes

 All interviews will be minuted and filed; all letters will be filed in the confidential Complaints File.

-Summary: at Stage Two the Complaints Officers collect evidence from both sides and try to resolve the matter.
+Summary: at Stage 1.2 the Complaints Officers collect evidence from both sides and try to resolve the matter.

-Stage 2 should take no longer than 1 month.
-An item should be placed on the Agenda of the (second) MC for information.
+An item should be placed on the Agenda of the next MC for information.
 The procedure (but not the details) are reported.

-The Complaints Officer should produce a written report for the [third] MC describing the steps taken and the evidence gathered.
-This is the first time the names and the nature of the complaint are made recorded in the MC minutes..
-The Officers, through HM sub-group, make a recommendation, and put item For Decision on the Agenda of the (third) MC.
+The Complaints Officer should produce a written report for the next MC describing the steps taken and the evidence gathered.
+This is the first time the names and the nature of the complaint are recorded in the MC minutes.

 The MC may take one of the following decisions: